-Having a bankruptcy in your financial history can also affect your credit score.
-The good news is the FHA loan program can still help you buy a home after bankruptcy and it can be easier to get an FHA loan after bankruptcy compared to a conventional loan.
-The requirements are different depending on the type of bankruptcy:
+A bankruptcy in your financial history can also affect your credit score.
+However, the FHA loan program can still help you buy a home after bankruptcy and it can be easier to get an FHA loan after negative events, such as a bankruptcy, compared to a conventional loan.
+Loan requirements are different depending on the type of bankruptcy:

 FHA loans after Chapter 7 bankruptcy

-You can still apply for an FHA loan after Chapter 7 bankruptcy if more than 1, but less than 2 years have passed, although you will need to meet additional requirements.
-These include demonstrating that the bankruptcy was caused by circumstances out of your control and providing recent documentation of your ability to responsibly maintain your finances.
+You can still apply for an FHA loan after Chapter 7 bankruptcy if more than one, but less than two years have passed, although you will need to meet additional requirements.
+These include demonstrating the bankruptcy was caused by extenuating circumstances beyond your control and providing recent documentation of your ability to responsibly maintain your finances.

 FHA loans after Chapter 13 bankruptcy

 Since Chapter 13 bankruptcies involve a repayment plan, some borrowers may be eligible for an FHA loan before the repayment plan is complete.
 If a year has passed and you have made all payments in full and on time, you can apply for an FHA loan.
-This may require written documentation from the bankruptcy court with their approval.
-Just like Chapter 7 bankruptcy, you will still need to meet your lender’s credit, financial and income standards in order to be approved.
+This may require written documentation from the bankruptcy court to enter into the mortgage transaction.
+Just like Chapter 7 bankruptcy, you will still need to meet your lender’s credit, financial and income standards to be approved.